AtsukoAditia/SlickGrid-TreeView-Column-Grouping/README.md

 --------------

 #### Download
-Download the zip file from GitHub
+Download the zip file from GitHub and include it in your project.

 #### Add all the required files
-Refer index.html and add all the required files into your HTML file
+Refer index.html and refer all the required files into your HTML file.

 #### Add a div element with id.
-This is where the grid is generated
+This is where the grid is generated.
 ```html
 <table width="100%">
   <tr>